Alyssa’s Bio

 “Throughout my battle with cancer, the power of hope is what kept me afloat emotionally and mentally.
 My team of world renowned doctors, my family and friends helped me survive and thrive.
 I taught myself how to swallow, eat, talk and laugh again.
 Without hope I’m not sure what I would have done.”
 Alyssa Fischer-Reeder

-Following her recovery from HNC treatment, she has worked for health-related nonprofits and taught Pre-K. In 2013, she joined Doctor Jatin Shah and Michael Douglas on a radio tour to increase awareness about Oral Head and Neck Cancers which was nominated for a SABER award.
+Following her recovery from head and neck cancer (HNC) treatment, Alyssa dedicated her career to service, working with health-related nonprofits and teaching Pre-K. In 2013, she joined Dr. Jatin Shah and Michael Douglas on a national radio tour to raise awareness about oral head and neck cancers; the campaign was nominated for a SABER Award.

-In 2022, Alyssa became a Cancer Hope Network Support Volunteer.
-Later in the year, Alyssa was then selected to become an Elevate Ambassador for the National Coalition for Cancer Survivor-ship to develop and execute a plan-of-action to improve survivorship care in her local community.
+In 2022, Alyssa became a support volunteer with the Cancer Hope Network.
+Later that year, she was selected as an Elevate Ambassador for Cancer Nation (formerly the National Coalition for Cancer Survivorship), where she developed and implemented initiatives to improve survivorship care in her local community.